 The Congressional Baseball Game is the pinnacle event of the summer among Washington and Capitol Hill insiders.
 For over 100 years, Democrats and Republicans in Congress have played against one another.

 Members from both teams practice for weeks ahead of time, rising before sunrise to hit the diamond around 6:30 a.m.
 While Republicans practice at a park in Alexandria, Democrats practice closer to the Capitol, at a college in Northeast Washington, D.C.

 Thursday's game will be held at Nationals Park, where the Washington Nationals play.

 Patrick Svitek and Kirby Wilson contributed to this report.

 Read related Tribune coverage:

-In the contest for chairman of the National Republican Congressional Committee, House Republicans elected Rep. Steve Stivers of Ohio over Rep. Roger Williams, R-Austin. [link]
+In the contest for chairman of the National Republican Congressional Committee, House Republicans elected Rep. Steve Stivers of Ohio over Rep. Roger Williams, R-Austin.
+[Full story]

-Last year, the Texas Tribune's Abby Livingston profiled the annual Congressional baseball game and the four Texans who play for the Republican team. [link]
+Last year, the Texas Tribune's Abby Livingston profiled the annual Congressional baseball game and the four Texans who play for the Republican team.
+[Full story]